Customised Options for Tooth Replacement

 Here are some estimated starting prices for common dental bridge types:

-- Traditional bridge with two crowns: This bridge ranges from $4,790 to $6,185.
-It is anchored by crowns placed on two neighbouring teeth.
+- Traditional bridge with two crowns: This bridge may cost from $4,790 to $6,185, anchored by crowns on two neighbouring teeth.

-- Maryland bridge (with wings): This option starts at $1,358.
-Typically, it attaches to front teeth using either bonded metal or ceramic wings.
+- Maryland bridge (with wings): This option starts from $1,358, often used on front teeth with bonded metal or ceramic wings.

-- Three-unit bridge: This bridge starts at $2,745.
-It replaces one missing tooth and is supported by crowns on the adjacent teeth.
+- Three-unit bridge: This bridge may start from $2,745, replacing one tooth with support from crowns on adjacent teeth.

-These prices are indicative only.
-The final cost depends on your case, including materials, tooth condition, and clinical requirements.
+These prices are indicative only and will vary.
+The final cost depends on your clinical condition, the materials used, and the treatment requirements.

-If you’re considering a tooth bridge in Bunbury, our dental team can explain your options and recommend an approach that fits your goals and oral health.
+If you’re considering a tooth bridge in Bunbury, our dental team can explain your options and recommend an approach suited to your oral health.

 Are dental bridges worth the money?

-For many people, a dental bridge offers lasting value by restoring comfort, appearance, and the ability to chew and speak properly after tooth loss.
+For many people, a dental bridge may provide functional and aesthetic benefits by restoring the ability to chew and speak properly after tooth loss.

 Many patients consider bridges a worthwhile investment for the following reasons:

-- Restored function: A bridge allows you to chew more comfortably and speak clearly, especially if a front or molar tooth is missing.
+- Restored function: A bridge can support chewing and clearer speech, especially if a front or molar tooth is missing.

-- Natural appearance: Modern bridges are colour-matched to your teeth.
-They help restore your smile and prevent nearby teeth from shifting.
+- Appearance: Modern bridges are colour-matched to your teeth.
+They are designed to improve dental alignment and may prevent nearby teeth from shifting.

 - It stays in place: A bridge is cemented and secured to neighbouring teeth.
 It does not need to be removed for cleaning or everyday use.

-- Long-term value: With proper care, a dental bridge can last over 10 years.
-This makes it a cost-effective option for many people.
+- Long-term value: With proper care, a dental bridge may last for several years, though results vary between patients.

-While upfront costs may seem high, many patients feel the long-term benefits justify the investment.
-A well-designed bridge may support your oral health and comfort.
+While upfront costs may seem high, a bridge is one option that may support long-term oral function and health.

-Our dental clinic offers dental bridges as part of our personalised approach to restorative dentistry in Bunbury, helping you choose a treatment that fits your needs and goals.
+Our dental clinic offers dental bridges as part of our personalised approach to restorative dentistry in Bunbury, helping you choose a treatment that fits your oral health needs.

 Who is not a good candidate for a dental bridge?

-While dental bridges suit many people, they are not ideal for every case.
+While dental bridges suit many people, they are not advisable for every case.
 Careful assessment is needed before selecting this treatment.

-Situations where a dental bridge may not be suitable:
+Situations where a dental bridge may not be recommended:

 - Weak supporting teeth: Nearby teeth must be healthy and stable.
-If they are damaged or loose, they may not support a bridge safely.
+If they are damaged or loose, they may not support a bridge properly.

 - Advanced gum disease: Severe gum disease can lead to bone loss.
 This affects the support needed to keep a bridge in place.

 - Multiple missing teeth: A bridge may not suit larger gaps.
-In these cases, partial dentures or dental implants may be more appropriate for better stability and support.
+In these cases, partial dentures or dental implants may be more appropriate for better stability and function.

 - Poor oral hygiene: Daily cleaning is essential with a bridge.
 Without it, the supporting teeth may develop decay or gum problems.

-If you’re looking for a missing tooth replacement, the Eversmile Dental team can help you choose a safe and effective option suited to your goals and oral health.
+If you’re looking for a missing tooth replacement, the Eversmile Dental team can help you choose a suitable and effective option suited to your oral health needs.

 What is the failure rate of dental bridges?